sabadanaei/Git-_tutorial/README.md

 This is my first attempt.
 Edit by GUI.
 Hello
+Thia is a test for conflict.
 This is my second attempt.
 Edit by CLI. this is my third attempt.
-Edit in Github.
+Edit in GitHub.